EnzoBnl/enzobnl/spark.md

   - torrent broadcasts
   - sending large task results

-There is mainly 3 behaviors to know to understand execution and storage regions behaviors in *unified memory management*:
+Understand execution and storage regions behaviors in *unified memory management*:
+1. if execution need to use some space:
+   - if
-1. The execution can borrow available storage region space if needed.
+3. The execution can borrow available storage region space if needed.
-2. If storage needs to take back some of its space borrowed by execution, some execution data is spilled to disk.
+4. If storage needs to take back some of its space borrowed by execution, a spill to disk of execution data is triggered.
-3. If storage region is filled, but more memory is needed, cached blocks are evicted (LRU)
+5. If storage region is filled, but more memory is needed, cached blocks are evicted (LRU)

 Execution and storage share one unified region
 - When memory pressure arises, cached blocks are evicted.